 top of page

-Health Check TV was a program that grappled with health issues on a global scale.
-A spin off from the radio show of the same name, it was broadcast on BBC World News.
+Health Check TV was a program that grappled with health issues on a global scale broadcast on BBC World News.

 Highlights during this role included: